Welcome to Monkstown Golf Club.

 On behalf of the officers and board of management I am delighted to welcome you to Monkstown Golf Club.
 Members and visitors have been enjoying our lovely course perched on the edge of Cork Harbour for the past 110 years.

-All are welcomed and our General Manager Hilary Madden and our PGA Professional Cian McNamara will be only too pleased to look after all your golfing needs.
+All are welcomed and our General Manager Brian Hurley and our PGA Professional Cian McNamara will be only too pleased to look after all your golfing needs.

 While primarily a recreational club our members take competition very seriously and our men’s and women’s teams compete at the highest level in both GUI and ILGU national competitions.